sean-rowe/team-pattern/README.md

    - Implement CI/CD pipelines to automate testing and deployment processes.

 By following these guidelines and maintaining the integrity of each component's responsibilities, you can build a resilient, efficient, and scalable system that meets complex business requirements and adapts to evolving technological landscapes.

 ---

-*This guide serves as a comprehensive reference for implementing the architectural pattern, ensuring best practices are followed, and promoting a robust software development lifecycle.*

----